Dart2112/BlockProtection/README.md

 Credits:
 -
-		BlockProtection was made from the ashes of an inactive plugin called OwnBlocks by cvenomz.
+		Kanlaki101: BlockProtection was made from the ashes of an inactive plugin called OwnBlocks by cvenomz.
 		I have attempted to fix up/recode as much as possible to keep up with the changes to Bukkit.
 		All existing code is credited to cvenomz.

+		Blackwolf12333: I edited this plugin to work with the latest versions of bukkit, but the biggest part of the source is written by Kanlaki101 and cvenomz.